Permian–Triassic extinction event: Terrestrial plants

 The proto-recovery of terrestrial floras took place from a few tens of thousands of years after the end-Permian extinction to around 350,000 years after it, with the exact timeline varying by region.
-Dominant gymnosperm genera were replaced post-boundary by lycophytes – extant lycophytes are recolonizers of disturbed areas.
+Furthermore, severe extinction pulses continued to occur after the Permian-Triassic boundary, causing additional floral turnovers.
+Gymnosperms recovered within a few thousand years after the Permian-Triassic boundary, but around 500,000 years after it, the Dominant gymnosperm genera were replaced by lycophytes – extant lycophytes are recolonizers of disturbed areas – during an extinction pulse at the Griesbachian-Dienerian boundary.
 The particular post-extinction dominance of lycophytes, which were well adapted for coastal environments, can be explained in part by global marine transgressions during the Early Triassic.
 The worldwide recovery of gymnosperm forests took approximately 4–5 million years.
-However, this trend of prolonged lycophyte dominance during the Early Triassic was not universal, as evidenced by the much more rapid recovery of gymnosperms in certain regions, and floral recovery likely didn't follow a congruent, globally universal trend but instead varied by region according to local environmental conditions.
+However, this trend of prolonged lycophyte dominance during the Early Triassic was not universal, as evidenced by the much more rapid recovery of gymnosperms in certain regions, and floral recovery likely did not follow a congruent, globally universal trend but instead varied by region according to local environmental conditions.